-Anonymous reports can be submitted through the College's website: https://forms. kenyon.edu/node/82.
+Anonymous reports can be submitted through the College's website.
 Follow-up communications with the person submitting the anonymous report are not possible unless contact information is provided.

 As with all other reports, anonymous reports will be shared with the Title IX Coordinator.
 Where there is sufficient information, the College will ensure that anonymous reports are reviewed and included for compliance with the Clery Act.